codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-slack-bot-to-production.md

 A [Capsule](https://codecapsules.io/docs/FAQ/what-is-a-capsule/) provides the server for hosting an application on Code Capsules.

-Navigate to the “Spaces” tab and open the Space you’ll be using.
+Navigate to the "Spaces" tab and open the Space you’ll be using.

-Click the “Create a New Capsule for Your Space” button, and follow the instructions below:
+Click the "Create a New Capsule for Your Space" button, and follow the instructions below:

-1. Choose “Backend Capsule”.
+1. Choose "Backend Capsule".
-2. Under “Product”, select “Sandbox”.
+2. Under "Product", select "Sandbox".
 3. Choose the GitHub repository you forked.
-4. Press “Next”.
+4. Press "Next".
-5. Leave “Run Command” blank.
+5. Leave "Run Command" blank.
-6. Click “Create Capsule”.
+6. Click "Create Capsule".

 Code Capsules will automatically build your application when you’ve finished creating the Capsule.
-While the build is in progress, you can view the log by clicking “View Build Progress” next to the “Building Capsule” message.
+While the build is in progress, you can view the log by clicking "View Build Progress" next to the "Building Capsule" message.

-Once your application is live, you can view the build log by selecting the “Deploy” tab and clicking the “View build log” link in the “Builds” section.
+Once your application is live, you can view the build log by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.

 ![Build logs](../assets/deployment/express/backend-capsule-build-logs.png)